 The future for Azafran

 Since 2017, our team has been compiling a proprietary database (KESAR) using 347 tech tool attributes, tracking over 1,800 vetted and qualified companies.
-Groundbreaking Machine Learning and AI algorithms, combined with deep science, is creating new innovations leveraging voice, acoustics and imagery as the input modality.
-This technology is already in the market and eliminates the inefficient touch-based inputs; keypad / keyboard.
+Groundbreaking Machine Learning and AI algorithms, combined with deep science, are creating new innovations leveraging voice, acoustics, and imagery as the input modality.
+This technology is already in the market and eliminates the inefficient touch-based inputs; keypad/keyboard.
 These technologies and modalities meet the challenges of our new world realities such as hygiene and social distancing.

 James F. Kenefick

 An early-stage investor and entrepreneur for over 20 years, James F Kenefick is a pioneer in commercializing technologies across IoT / Enterprise / Health / Wellness markets with an emphasis on machine learning / AI, voice / acoustics / sensors / imagery – (AR / VR / photogenics).